Michigan Absentee Ballot Guide

 Register to vote

-Recommended: Use our Voter Registration Widget.
+Recommended: Use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.
 For faster processing, you can mail the form directly to your local clerk.